 - Work cooperatively with instructors, other students, and clinical laboratory personnel.

-- Maintain grades of C-(70%) or higher in all courses.
+- Maintain grades of Pass (P) or High Pass (H) in all CLSC courses.

 - Complete all required documentation, including immunization and training requirements, and annual criminal background checks, in a timely fashion.

-- Follow all safety guidelines as outlined in the safety guidelines and laboratory rules.
+- Follow all safety guidelines as outlined in the safety objectives and student laboratory rules.

-- Participate in clinical rotations at UNC Hospitals and other (off-campus) clinical laboratories as assigned.
-Note that some rotations may begin as early as 7:00 a.m., and that students are responsible for their own transportation.
+- Participate in clinical rotations as assigned.
+Note that students are responsible for their own housing and transportation.